Frequently Asked Questions

 In reality iy is actually quite difficult to get lost on this trek.
 However there is always the possibility getdistracted if we are talking, or taking in the scenery, taking photos etc.

-For this reason, the 12 families who work together with Salkantay Refuges, are always alert as to what time you should be arriving.
+For this reason, the 12 families who work together with Refugios Salkantay, are always alert as to what time you should be arriving.
 Each cabin has a large, visible sign with our logo which you can see from a distance.

 The first2 cabins on the route also have telephone and internet Access for any emergency situation.